In Practice Open Call

 - Feasibility of the project

 All lower-level exhibition spaces, the building exterior, the website, and projects outside of the confines of the building are available for In Practice proposals.
 Artists are encouraged to experiment with unconventional display and exhibition formats.
 Past In Practice projects have included objects, installations, performance, web-based works, institutional interventions, mobile apps, multiples, and publications.
 Building images and floorplans may be downloaded from our website, as well as examples of previous works presented through the program.
-Due to building renovations, there is no access to the lower level galleries during regular gallery hours however on Saturday May 3, 2014 the space will be open for site visits.
+The galleries will be closed for installation until May 12st.
+From May 1–June 15, artists may make site visits during regular exhibition hours.
 There are no geographic eligibility requirements, but the budget does not provide for travel or accommodation costs.

 View the Open Call as a PDF here.